Blog | Entrepreneurship

 Let’s look at a few examples of how people are eschewing the traditional corporate ladder climb (since getting a “good job” is a total scam, by the way) in favor of having their own business:

-1. Starting your own business.
-My friend Marilyn’s weak spot was designer handbags.
+Kim Kiyosaki’s friend, Marilyn, had a weak spot for designer handbags.
 Most of her luxury spending was on the latest Louis Vuitton, Armani, Prada or Gucci purses.
 Her friends would occasionally ask her if they could borrow her bags.
 Jokingly, one day her best friend said, “You would make a fortune from just renting out your fancy handbags.”
 The lights went on — and today, Marilyn makes a healthy profit every month from her small boutique of rental handbags.

 You can do this too: Look for a problem that exists where you can provide an unconventional solution.
 Or take a skillset or hobby you have (such as bookkeeping, photography or travel planning) and find clients who need your services.
 Either way, don’t let the prospect of raising capital deter you from starting your own business — there are many ways to raise capital for business.

-• Sell physical products online.
 Have you ever wanted to create your own product?
 It's now easier than ever.
 Leverage the power of Amazon to take advantage of the greatest wealth transfer the world has ever seen.
 Determine where to find large groups of people who are starving for products only you can provide.
-Watch this free presentation on how to get started.

-• Create digital products.
-Are you looking for a way to generate passive income based on a topics you're already knowledgeable and passionate about?
+Are you looking for a way to generate passive income based on topics you're already knowledgeable and passionate about?
 It's never been easier.
 Use other people's time (OPT) to generate content that you own and directly profit from.
-Watch this exclusive webinar to create your own publishing empire.
+W

-• Develop a personal brand.
 Do you have a “larger than life personality?”
 Learn to leverage your true self and become your very own industry leader.
 Start with this powerful free video series.

-2. Network marketing.
 You may also know this option by another name: multi-level marketing (or MLM).
 You choose the company, sell their products, and invite others to join the company.
 Not only do you make money from the products you sell, but you also receive a percentage from the product sales of those you brought into the company (aka, passive income).
 This is a great choice for those who want to work with a company that has already figured out its business model and systems — plus, they’ll often provide the training you need to be successful.

-3. Real estate investing.
 There are two reasons to invest in real estate.
 The first is for cash flow from rental properties (an ongoing stream of income).
 The second is for capital gains when you buy and sell (or flip) properties.
 If you’re resourceful, you can invest with little to no money down.
 Don’t believe me?
 Check out these six ways beginners can find investing money.

 Benefits of owning your own business